a-renzini/pygwb/JOSS_submission/manuscript.md

 aas-journal: Astrophysical Journal <- The name of the AAS journal.
 ---

+# Introduction

+A gravitational-wave background (GWB) is expected from the superposition of all gravitational waves (GWs) too faint to be detected individually, or by the incoherent overlap of a large number of signals in the same band.
+Such a background is characterized by its spectral emission, usually parameterized by the GW fractional energy density spectrum, which forms the target for stochastic GW searches:
+$$
+\Omega_{\rm GW}(f) = \frac{1}{\rho_c}\frac{d\rho_{\rm GW}(f)}{d\ln f},
+$$
+where $d\rho_{\rm GW}$ is the energy density of gravitational waves in the frequency band $f$ to $f + df$, and $\rho_c$ is the critical energy density in the Universe.
+Using an unbiased minimum variance cross-correlation estimator
+$$
+\hat{\Omega}_{{\rm GW}, f} = \frac{\Re[C_{IJ, f}]}{\gamma_{IJ}(f) S_0(f)},
+$$
+the GWB can be estimated correctly.
+Here, $C_{IJ, f}$ is the cross-correlation spectral density between two detectors $I$ and $J$, $\gamma_{IJ}$ is the overlap reduction function and $S_0(f)$ = $\frac{3H_0^2}{10\pi^2}\frac{1}{f^3}$.

 # Summary

-Aiming to make the isotropic search for a gravitational wave background (GWB) more accessible and user friendly, `pygwb` is a pure Python, open source analysis package which will be used in the LIGO-Virgo-KAGRA Collaboration (LVK) and is open for everyone interested in gravitational waves analysis.
-It is designed via a class-based and modular approach to facilitate adding more capabilities and user options to the analysis pipeline.
-The pygwb package uses the I/O functionality provided by `gwpy` [@gwpy].
+Aiming to make the isotropic search for a gravitational-wave background (GWB) more accessible and user-friendly, `pygwb` is a Python, open-source analysis package tailored to searches for isotropic GWBs with current ground-based interferometers, namely the Laser Interferometer Gravitational-wave Observatory (LIGO), the Virgo observatory, and the KAGRA detector.
+The detection of a GWB will provide invaluable information about the evolution of the Universe and the population of GW sources within it and will be a community effort, justifying the need for an open-source code.
-It is built using assets from `Bilby` [@Ashton_2019].
-Bilbys Bayesian inference library is also used, specifically with the `dynesty` [@Speagle_2020] package.
-The values of the constants $H_0$ and $c$ are provided by `Astropy` [@Collaboration2022TheAP]. `NumPy` [@harris2020array] provides significant support for the `pygwb` code as does `matplotlib` [@Hunter:2007].
-For some frequency related calculations, `scipy` [@2020SciPy-NMeth] functionalities are used.

-The discovery of the GWB would be a major breakthrough in the gravitational wave (GW) community, giving us information about the population and distribution of extremely massive objects in the Universe.
-It would also pave the way for encovering interesting and possibly new physics in the form of primordial black holes, dark matter and relics of inflation.
-The analysis of the GWB needs efficient and user-friendly code to make the community able to work quickly and dedicatedly on this problem.
-Writing `pygwb` in Python allows for a rapid code execution but also allows for not cutting down on easy user access for the (GW) community and the possibility to make fast adjustments and add more GWB models to the code itself in an efficient way.
+The `pygwb` package is class-based and modular to facilitate the evolution of the code and to increase flexibility with regards to the analysis pipeline.
+The advantage of choosing for the Python language lies in rapid code execution, while maintaining a certain level of user-friendliness, which results in a shallow learning curve and will encourage future contributions to the code from the whole GW community.

-The package can read public available gwf frame files, but also locally made gwf files of any type of data.
-After reading in the data, the default set-up of `pygwb` will run the LVK isotropic analysis [@Abbott_2021], however due to the modular approach of the package, one could make different `pygwb` pipelines depending on ones needs.
-The package also contains built-in support for running on HTCondor supported servers using dag files.
-The output files will give information about the analysis, such as PSDs and CSDs computed during the computations.
-Using the scripts provided by `pygwb`, the output can be combined into one overall estimation of the GWB for the analysis and one can run parameter estimation on the data choosing your own priors and model.
+The package can read publically available `gwf` frame files from ..., as well as local `gwf` files, using the I/O functionality of `gwpy` [@gwpy].
+A default version of the `pygwb` pipeline can be run, following the methodology of the LVK isotropic analysis [@Abbott_2021].
+However, due to the modularity of the package, one can create different `pygwb` pipelines depending on one's own needs. `NumPy` [@harris2020array] is heavily used within the `pygwb` code, as well as `matplotlib` [@Hunter:2007], for plotting purposes.
+Some of the frequency-related computations rely on functionalities of the `scipy` [@2020SciPy-NMeth] package.
+The `pygwb` package also contains built-in support for running on `HTCondor`-supported servers using `dag` files to parallelise the analysis of long stretches of data.
+Using the dedicated `pygwb` scripts, the output can be combined into an overall estimation of the GWB for the whole data set.
+A parameter estimation module is also included in `pygwb`, based on `Bilby` [@Ashton_2019] and the `dynesty` [@Speagle_2020] sampler package, which allows the user to test both predefined and user-defined models and obtain posterior distributions on the parameters of interest.

 The source code can be found at https://github.com/a-renzini/pygwb, or it can be installed from `PyPi` via `pip install pygwb`.
-The online documentation, tutorials and examples are hosted at https://pygwb.docs.ligo.org/pygwb/index.html.
+The online documentation, tutorials and examples are hosted at https://pygwb.docs.ligo.org/pygwb/index.html. `pygwb` is released under a OSI Approved :: MIT License.

 # Statement of need